fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 This place is great!
 It was definitely the poshest of our trip.
 It’s in a beautiful countryside location, has a lovely reception area and comfortable rooms, and an amazing bar-restaurant, _The Copper Dog_.

 That night we had probably our favourite dinner of the holiday.
 For starter, Clair chose scallops with cauliflower pureé while I had haggis bon-bons in a home-made brown sauce.
-For our mains, Clair had their fish special: cod with sweetcorn and crab with a side of mac and cheese.
+For our mains, Clair had their fish special: cod with sweetcorn and crab, with a side of mac and cheese.
 I dediced to push the boat out for our last night and had a ribeye steak.
 Every dish was amazing and unsurprisingly we had zero room for dessert.

 To drink I had a [Spey Valley 1814](http://www.speyvalleybrewery.co.uk/beers/1814-lager/index.html) then a [Windswept APA](https://windsweptbrewing.com/beer/apa/).
 Both local and great.
 Clair had an Edinburgh gin.